bohdanhlovatskyi/he_echo_server/readme.md

 - read docs on fork and get why it uses so much sockets
 - read more on internals of sockets - how to get their limit
 - from the previous, manually estimate bounds on productivity and what can limit it
+- clear out all the todos
 - what to do with coroutines? thread pools?
+- what to do with Windows?
 - discuss prev and testing overally

 ## Prerequisites